Forensic Psychology Degree and Career Guide

 There’s more than one route you can take in pursuing a career in forensic psychology.
 First, you can work toward a bachelor’s degree in psychology with an emphasis on forensics.
 Most psychology bachelor’s degree programs require a blend of science and liberal arts courses.
 You’ll typically be ready to take psychology electives by your junior year.

 Another pathway is to study for a degree in criminal justice, with an emphasis on forensic psychology.
-For example, Kaplan University offers a Bachelor of Science in Criminal Justice, with a focus on Forensic Psychology.
+For example, Purdue University Global offers a Bachelor of Science in Criminal Justice, with a focus on Forensic Psychology.
 As in any undergraduate degree, you’ll first complete 33 credit hours of communication, math, arts and humanities, physical science and social science.
-Below are a sampling of major courses and Forensics Psychology electives within Kaplan’s 180-credit program:
+Below are a sampling of major courses and Forensics Psychology electives within Purdue University Global’s 180-credit program:

 Examples of Major Courses

 - Introduction to the Criminal Justice System: An overview course on the United States justice system, outlining its philosophy and development, the current state of its agencies and institutions and the challenges facing them.

 - Criminology I: A framework for studying the nature and causes of crimes and antisocial behavior.Criminal Investigation: Explains the importance and legal significance of evidence, demonstrating how the investigative process works, from crime scene preservation to case preparation and courtroom presentation.
 Forensic psychologists are involved in each step of this process.